vonschutter/RTD-Minecraft-Server-Manager/README.md

 This is a tool to start and monitor a Java minecraft server.
 It will start minecraft from the ~/bin/ directory in a users home folder.
 It will also announce the Minecraft server on the local netowork.

 ## How to use this script.
-To use this script just download this script (minecraf.server) to your home folders and run it:
+To use this script just download this script (minecraft.server) to your home folder and run it:

 - Install or reuse a handy Ubuntu server or desktop system.
 - SSH to your Ubuntu system or open a terminal if you are using your Ubuntu Desktop.